Peanhua/plortz/documentation/manual.md

 At the bottom is a text input field that can be used to issue commands.

+## Output
+All output is done using Targa files.
+There are three output types, of which two are intended to be used by programs, and one is intended for human viewing.

+The ```save``` command is used to do the output, and it accepts the following options:
+* ```heightmap``` - save the altitudes as 8 bit grayscale image
+* ```soil``` - save the soil types as 24 bit color image, each soil type has unique color
+* ```color``` - combine both the altitudes and soil types as a 24 bit color image

+In the ```heightmap``` mode, the altitudes are normalized to [0, 1].
+In the ```color``` mode, the altitudes are in range [0.1, 1].

+Because the output files are in low 8 bit resolution for the elevation data, the best option is to include the generating source code in the game project, if the licensing scheme used allows.
+The routines use double floating point numbers for high precision.

 ## Commands:
 Most commands require arguments, giving incorrect number of arguments prints the usage.